 1933: Singer-songwriter and music producer James Brown, one of the founding fathers of funk music with a career that spanned six decades, is born in Barnwell, S.C.
 Known as "The Godfather of Soul," Brown built a reputation as a tireless live performer and charted 17 No. 1 singles on the R&B charts, including "Try Me," "Papa's Got a Brand New Bag," "I Got You (I Feel Good)," "It's a Man's Man's Man's World" and "Say It Loud – I'm Black and I'm Proud."
 He died of heart failure on Dec.
 25, 2006, at the age 73.

 1926: Actress Ann B. Davis, best known for playing housekeeper Alice Nelson on the sitcom "The Brady Bunch," is born in Schenectady, N.Y.
+She died at age 88 on June 1, 2014, after hitting her head in a fall and suffering a subdural hematoma.

 1921: Sugar Ray Robinson, often hailed as the greatest boxer of all time, is born Walker Smith Jr. in either Ailey, Ga., (according to his birth certificate) or Detroit, Mich., (according to his autobiography).
 Robinson held the world welterweight title from 1946 to 1951, and also won the world middleweight title in the latter year.
 He retired in 1952 following a loss while attempting to win the world light heavyweight title, but returned in 1955, eventually recapturing the middleweight title.
 He lost and reclaimed that title two more times over the next three years.
 He retired for good in 1965 with a career record of 173–19–6 and died from Alzheimer's disease at the age of 67 on April 12, 1989.